sarathchandrikak/sarathchandrikak/README.md

 Skills 💻: Python, Statistics and EDA, Database, Data Visualization, Feature Engineering, Machine Learning, Git\
-Tools 🔨: Excel, MySQL, Tableau, Jupyter Notebook, Anaconda, Bitbucket, BigQuery
+Tools 🔨: Excel, MySQL, Tableau, Jupyter Notebook, Anaconda, Bitbucket, BigQuery\

+For more Viz -> Tableau Profile 🔗 - https://public.tableau.com/app/profile/sarath.c2563

 Apart from data and laptop 💻, I like to workout in Gym 💪🏽 (not at home) and I play violin 🎻.
 <!---